ashimiblessing/walletapp/README.md

 - Rename the file "env_example" to ".env" and add your database credentials.

+- Upload the databasebackup.sql file to your database

 - The HASH_KEY variable is used in generating the API keys

 - From the project's root directory, run "php -S localhost:8000 -t public" (without the quotes)